Aaron Bolger: St Patrick's Athletic

 On 13 December 2023, it was announced that Bolger had signed a multi-year contract with St Patrick's Athletic.
 He made his debut for the club on 22 January in a Leinster Senior Cup game away to Usher Celtic.
 On 25 July 2024, he featured in his side's 3–1 win over Vaduz of Liechtenstein in the UEFA Conference League, replacing Romal Palmer from the bench in the 76th minute.
 On 8 October 2024, Bolger was part of the Pats side that defeated St Mochta's 2–1 in the final of the 2023–24 Leinster Senior Cup.
 In February 2025, he was sent out on a 6 month loan before permanently departing the club by mutual consent on 3 July 2025.

 Ebbsfleet United loan

 On 4 February 2025, it was announced that Bolger had signed for bottom of the table National League club Ebbsfleet United on loan until the end of their season in the summer.
 He made his debut for the club on 8 February 2025 in a 0–0 draw away to Rochdale at Spotland Stadium.
 He made 16 appearances for the club as they finished bottom of the table and were relegated to the National League South a month before the end of the season.

 Galway United

 It was announced on 3 July 2025 that Bolger had signed for Galway United.
+He made a total of 17 appearances in all competitions by the end of his first 6 months with the club, helping them to retain their Premier Division status on the final day of the season.